nklabs/libnklabs/doc/nki2c.md

 # I2C bus driver

-This abstraction layer sits between I2C device drivers and MCU vendor's hardware I2C bus driver.
+This abstraction layer sits between drivers for specific I2C devices and the MCU vendor's hardware I2C bus driver.
 It allows I2C device drivers to access devices which exist on buses other than the ones directly supported by the MCU hardware- for example, you could have an I2C bus using bitbang software utilities or one that exists on an FPGA that is accessible over a SPI interface.

 To use this driver, you provide an nk_i2c_bus_t filled in with pointers to functions that perform the bus transactions.
 The first argument (a void